 "Race for Profit: How Banks and the Real Estate Industry Undermined Black Homeownership"

-Keeanga-Yamahtta Taylor, Assistant Professor of African American Studies, Princeton University, is our 36th Annual Public Lecturer.
-Dr.
+Keeanga-Yamahtta Taylor, Assistant Professor of African American Studies, Princeton University, was our 36th Annual Public Lecturer.

 "Uneasy Peace: The Great Crime Decline, the Renewal of City Life, and the Next War on Violence"

 Patrick Sharkey, Professor and Chair of Sociology at New York University, delivered the 35th Annual Urban Studies Public Lecture in

 “Why Historic Preservation Matters: Building a More Just City”

 Max Page, Professor of Architecture and History at the University of Massachusetts Amherst, will deliver the 34th Annual Urban Studies Public Lecture.
 The title of the lecture is “Why Historic Preservation

 "Evicted: Poverty and Profit in the American City"

 From Harvard sociologist and 2015 MacArthur “Genius” award winner Matthew Desmond, a landmark work of scholarship and reportage that will forever change the way we look at